binaryphile/concorde/README.md

 basic option parsing and can make use of libraries designed to keep our global namespace clean.

 Here's a template I might start with for a script.
-Much of it is pseudo-code and meant to be descriptive rather than taken literally:
+Some of it is pseudo-code and meant to be descriptive rather than taken literally:

 ``` bash